bcdev/h2ops/README.md

 - **JupyterLab**: For interactive development and experimentation
 - **MinIO**: For local object storage for ML artifacts

-## Project Structure from this template.
+## Project Structure from this template

 You will get the following project when you use this template to get started with your ML project.